schanzel/dockerfiles/README.md

 # dockerfiles
-My Collection of Dockerfiles, Used Mostly in Personal Projects
+Collection of Dockerfiles, Used Mostly in Personal Projects